Underemployed and On Food Stamps, I Was Hit Hard by Deep Depression

 In that moment, I realized something important: most things are negotiable if you ask.

 Now, I firmly believe people should budget for their mental health — whatever that means to them.
 It could range from therapy and medication to yoga and tea.
-The point is that our mind is where we live.
+The point is that our minds are where we live.
 Our thoughts create our world, and when our thoughts are dark, so is everything else.

 Budgeting for your mental health is so vitally important.

-Yet many people might think it’s unnecessary or they feel ashamed.
-But addressing your mental health can have positive financial benefits as well.
+Many people might think it’s unnecessary or they feel ashamed.
+But addressing your mental health can have financial benefits as well.

 Financial wellness expert Amanda Clayman says, “Spending money on your mental health can have a number of positive effects on your life, including your financial bottom line.”

 “First of all, Clayman continues, addressing mental health issues like anxiety, depression, and chronic stress can have a positive impact on your physical health.
-They can reduce absenteeism and underperformance issues that could hurt your income and job security or chances of advancement.”
+Reducing absenteeism and underperformance issues that could hurt your income and job security or chances of advancement.”

 But how much should you budget for mental health?
 And more importantly, how can you save money on something that can be so expensive or deemed unnecessary?

 First, assess what you need right now.
-If you need professional help, start saving money each month so you can afford these services.
+If you need professional help, start saving money each month so you can afford.

 In order to save money, I recommend that people look for counseling services at local schools.
 Look into community centers and religious institutions first.
-Going to counseling at the local graduate school was helpful for me and it didn’t seem much different from the licensed professionals I had previously worked with.
+Going to counseling at the local graduate school helped me and it didn’t seem much different from the licensed professionals I had previously worked with.